There are two ways to access the AVD Remote desktop and remote app you published. In this post, we will discuss both options in detail.

 - The Microsoft Remote Desktop Client can be used on Windows 10S

-NOTE! – In Microsoft documentation, there are only Windows 7, and Windows 10 support statement is available.
+NOTE! – In Microsoft documentation, only Windows 7 and Windows 10 support statement is available.
 I hope Windows 8.1 is also supported.

 Download AVD Remote Desktop Client

-You can download the latest Azure Remote Desktop (AVD) client from the Microsoft website here.
+You can download the latest Azure Remote Desktop (AVD) client from the Microsoft website.
 Latest version ✔

 Video Experience AVD Remote Desktop Client